Annmochii/Annmochii/README.md

 - 🌱 I'm currently learning C and Java.
 - 🍅 I have a special interst in Front-End development and UX/UI Design.
-- 🔭 I'm currenrly not looking for a job since I'm a freshman, but soon I will.
+- 🔭 I'm currently not looking for a job since I'm a freshman, but soon I will.
 - ⚡ **Fun fact:** I'm also a digital illustrator!
 You can comission me via E-mail at annmochii40@gmail.com

 ## Currently learning: